kraklo/JeffBot-Admin/README.md

 ## Installing

-To install, copy all files to a single directory.
+To install, copy all files to a single directory, then run `setup.py`.
+It will ask you for the token of your Discord bot.
+You are then ready to run `jeffbot.py`.

-The token must be kept a separate file.
-For JeffBot, place the token in a file named `token`.
-The file must be in the same directory as the rest of the program.

-Other files needed are:
-* `players.csv` for storing player data.
-* `tribes.csv` for storing tribe data.
-As default data, please write `voting,none` as the first line and leave the rest blank.
-* `vote_time` for storing if players can vote.
-As default data, please write `0` as the first line.

 > NOTE: The bot must be run from the directory it is in.